ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 # Intro to VS Code and TypeScript
 This lesson introduces VS Code and TypeScript including why this set of technology, a tour and basics using the IDE, and TypeScript fundamentals.

-*Open questions in lesson plan*
-* *VS code already set up?*
-* *Thoughts on people behind product bit?*
-* *Sample code needed*
-* *What's the classroom management for code samples?
-Branch?
-Fork? into NT's repo, room repo, team repo?
-Naming conventions?*

 ## Learning objectives
 * TNTs will be able navigate VS Code.